Citrus Fruits from Dominica

 Limes thrive throughout the island, particularly in coastal and low-lying areas.
 The two main varieties cultivated include:

-• Persian Lime (Tahitian Lime) – A larger, seedless variety with a milder acidity, often used in commercial lime juice production.
+- Persian Lime (Tahitian Lime) – A more extensive, seedless variety with a milder acidity, often used in commercial lime juice production.

-Limes are widely used in Dominican cooking, as well as in medicinal remedies, cocktails, and marinades.
+Limes are widely used in Dominican cooking and medicinal remedies, cocktails, and marinades.

 Lemons

-Lemons are cultivated on a smaller scale but remain an important citrus crop.
+Lemons are cultivated on a smaller scale but remain a vital citrus crop.
 The primary varieties include:

 Lemons from Dominica are typically grown organically, with farmers using natural pest control methods to maintain high-quality production.